DUNE-DAQ/runconf-ui/docs/README.md

 # Shifter Interface

 ## Overview
-The Shifter-Interface is a TUI designed to be used to enable/disable elements of the detector.
+The Shifter-Interface is a TUI designed to be used to enable/disable elements of the detector for running in NP02.
 Currently it can interface with 3 elements

 - **Detector Subsystems**: These are large scale elements of the detector possibly consisting of many components, for example the NP04 APAs.
 - **Dataflow Applications**: Straightforwardly, these are simply the applications which control dataflow from the detector